Sami3610/BioVison/Models/YOLOv5/README.md

 --save-txt: When included, this flag directs the script to save bounding box coordinates in a text file for each input image, which is useful for further analysis or processing.

+For detailed results and trained models, please refer to the [Trained Models] (./YOLOv5/Trained Models) folder containing trained models and outputs.